Emergency contraception is a birth control method to prevent pregnancy in women. It can be used:

 - In general, you must take 2 - 5 birth control pills at the same time to have the same protection.

 - It must be inserted by your health care provider within 5 days of having unprotected sex.
 The IUD that is used contains a small amount of copper.

 - Your doctor can remove it after your next period.
 You may also choose to leave it in place to provide ongoing birth control.

 MORE ABOUT EMERGENCY CONTRACEPTIVE PILLS

-Women ages 17 and older can buy Plan B One-Step and Next Choice at a pharmacy without a prescription or visit to the doctor.
-Younger girls need to contact a health care provider to get a prescription for these pills.
+Women of any age can buy Plan B One-Step and Next Choice at a pharmacy without a prescription or visit to the doctor.

 Emergency contraception works best when you use it within 24 hours of having sex.
 However, it may still prevent pregnancy for up to 5 days after you first had sex.